On the Effect of Instability on Learning Continuous-Time Linear Control Systems: Design of Exogenous Input and Estimator

 \subsection{Exogenous Input}

 In this subsection, we discuss the design of the exogenous input.
 First, we apply a stochastic control input $\actionU_t$ to the system that will be fully specified shortly, and solve the differential equation $\eqref{Linear SDE}$ for that.
 Upon this construction, in the next subsection we build a least-squares estimator $\estdynamicA$ for the dynamics matrix $\dynamicA$.
 Analysis of this two-fold procedure will be presented in the next section, where we establish high probability error bounds.
-Let us proceed by defining